 Obey God’s commands and his pull on your heart

 One of the best ways to boost your spiritual health is to align yourself with Christ by following God’s commands in your life.
 Some of his commands are pretty straightforward and easy to understand.
-The Bible tells us not to kill, steal or lie; it also tells us to be good stewards over what God has provided for us.
+The Bible tells us not to kill, steal or lie; it also tells us to be good stewards of what God has provided for us.
 That means trying to make good decisions about your money, your family, your talents and your body.

 God’s will for you can be harder to discern sometimes.
-Just like anything, it takes practice to listen for God’s word; sometimes it takes even more practice to follow it!
+Just like anything, it takes practice to listen to God’s word; sometimes it takes even more practice to follow it!
 As you grow in your faith, take small steps every day to incorporate God’s will in your life.
 When you mess up, don’t give up or return to square one.
 Simply try again.

 Show love to others

-Showing love to others is a great way to get a positive boost for your mind, body and soul.
+Showing love to others is a great way to get a positive boost for your mind, body, and soul.
 Doing something nice for another person has been shown to impact brain chemistry in a positive, healthy and natural way.
 Trying to emulate Christ in the way you show love to others is a great way to put your desire for greater faith into action.
 No one had more faith or love than Jesus, and no one sacrificed more for others than he did.

 It doesn’t take huge action to show God’s love to other people.
 Simply saying hello with a smile can be a big gesture for someone who is having a bad day.
 Other actions you can take might include: